gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-backlog-view-gij-cloud.md

 &nbsp;

-### Getting started
+### Accessing Backlog View

 ![](/wp-content/uploads/tij-gitcloud-backlog-view-main-screen.png)

-Click the Backlog View tab at the top of the Signals page.
+To open Backlog View, click the **Backlog View** tab at the top of the Signals page.

 Backlog View groups issues by sprint, similar to Epics mode in General View.
 Use the Project filter to manage your backlog.
 Sprints sort by rank when the view loads.

 &nbsp;

-### Activity timeline
+### Understanding the activity timeline

-The Activity timeline displays sprint duration and user activity.
+The activity timeline displays sprint duration and user activity.
 A two-week sprint shows two weeks of work.
-Longer sprints appear here as well.
+Longer sprints display their full duration.

 ![](/wp-content/uploads/tij-gitcloud-backlog-view-activity-timeline.png)

 &nbsp;

-### Auditing activity
+### Auditing sprint activity

-Hover over activity boxes to view sprint changes in a popup.
-Track issue additions, removals, and status changes.
-This audit window shows progress and modifications.
+To view sprint changes, hover over activity boxes.
+A popup displays issue additions, removals, and status changes.
+This audit window shows progress and modifications throughout the sprint.

 <div class="bbb-callout bbb--tip">
     <div class="irow">